penkong/win-priotix/README.md

 also because UI and UX is another thing for consideration I use UI kit components and place of items for future . if you think it is enough please let me know .

+update: from functionality point of view everything is fine but need a lot UI stuff to add.